Children at War: Six Stories From the Most Dangerous Places on Earth

 Conflict is by far the number one cause of hunger, and it’s especially cruel to children.
 Kids living in countries ravaged by violence are more than twice as likely to be malnourished, which undermines their health, their education and their futures.

 Stomach-aching hunger is a daily reality for millions of children around the world – a scale that’s difficult for most of us to imagine.
-From Yemen and Syria to Nigeria and South Sudan, the stories of these seven children remind us that conflict is entirely man-made, and it is entirely within our power to stop it.
+From Yemen and Syria to Nigeria and South Sudan, the stories of these six children remind us that conflict is entirely man-made, and it is entirely within our power to stop it.

 Two-year-old Amani gets checked for malnourishment by an aid worker in Yemen.
 The little one was carried to a United Nations World Food Programme (WFP) feeding center by her 10-year-old brother.
 Together they’re surviving the world’s biggest hunger crisis: over 70 percent of Yemen’s population is on the brink of starvation.